wyatt8740/phantasy-star-ii-drum-softener/README.md

 * Phantasy Star II game modifications to make the US release use the Japanese sound engine, and vice versa

+It also contains my recently completed save file for Phantasy Star II, which has all sound test entries unlocked.
+The first save slot starts you in the town where the sound test guy (the musician, Ustvestia) is located.
+By the way, this save data appears to work under the Japanese version of the game as well, albeit with garbage character names.

-It does not include all the code and assets necessary to make a binary copy of the game; If you want that, you should look for the disassembly project for this game.
+This repository does not include all the code and assets necessary to make a binary copy of the game; If you want that, you should look for the disassembly project for this game.
 That said, it does contain some files that I replaced/superimposed on top of the disassembly project to make my stuff work.
 I don't think I wrote a single line of actual assembly for this unless you count `db` (define byte), although I did  do some work in ASL assembler macros to make configuration options for the things I wanted to do.

 For making a game, you want the files under `ps2disasm`.
 For the tools I used to manipulate the PCM tracks, you should look under the `ps2disasm/tools` directory.

 For VGM stuff, you should look under `vgm_proc`.
+Note that the VGM stuff is less advanced than the stuff for the disassembly, and doesn't necessarily work quite as well.
+For instance, the game disassembly based tools can be used to individually reduce the volume of specific samples; the VGM ones are older and apply a flat reduction to all samples at once unless you do extra work.

+I might fix this later, but the VGM's are slightly more annoying to work with for this.
+We'll see if I get motivated enough to do it.
+Pull requests welcome.